robindrost/docs-1/docs/ios-sdk.md

 ### Compatibility

-The Livery iOS SDK is compatible with iOS 12 of higher.
+The Livery iOS SDK is compatible with iOS 12 or higher.

 ### Configuration